-It is often necessary to update an existing vDisk so that the image contains the most current software and patches.
-Each time the vDisk is to be updated, a new version of that vDisk is created (VHDX file) to capture the changes without changing the base vDisk image.
+Update an existing vDisk so that the image contains the most current software and patches.
+Each time the vDisk is updated, a new version of that vDisk is created (VHDX file) to capture the changes without changing the base vDisk image.

 Updating a vDisk involves the following: